hexanal/fredmercy-blog/NOTES.md

 - highdea of the evening: put shorcodes (on steroids) in the content for the "blocks"
   - allow parsing + displaying of that to be almost realtime
   - allow editing live of markdown + parsing & displaying on right side
+  - make a UI that generates the shortcode
+    - see if I can stick some JSON in the shortcodes?!
   - allow saving (and saving copies)
     - boom? (idk, think about it)
 - another: have the barba transition states be a property on the div, so that I can target that in CSS and slap styles on anything I want